Astrea49/interactions-py-library/docs/src/Guides/97 Migration from 4.X.md

 ## Slash Commands

-Slash commands function differently from v4's commands - it's worth taking a good look at the guide to see how they work in the library now (TODO: link to it, I'm on mobile lol).
+Slash commands function differently from v4's commands - it's worth taking a good look at the guide to see [how they work in the library now](../03 Creating Commands).

 Big changes include the fact that `@bot.command` (we'll get to extensions later) is now `@interactions.slash_command`, and `CommandContext` is now `SlashContext`.
 There may be some slight renamings elsewhere too in the decorators itself - it's suggested you look over the options for the new decorator and approiately adapt your code.